humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 A few things worth noting:

-- Apart from our container element, we didn't have to give _anything_ an id or class just to make it work with JavaScript.
+- Apart from our container element, we didn't have to give _anything_ a meaningless id or class just to make it work with JavaScript.
+Instead, Vue's attributes help us understand not just what something _is_, but what it _does_.
 - We didn't have to worry about events and rendering.
 When the data updates, the view _automatically_ updates.
 - All our HTML is in one place (no clunky adding together strings in JavaScript!)
 - Looking at our HTML, we can tell _exactly_ what our app does.